rapierorg/telegram-bot-swift/README.md

 * In private chats slash is optional. `start` matches `/start` as well as `start`.
 * It group chats 'start' only matches `/start`.

 This can be overridden.
-The following line will require slash even in group chats:
+The following line will require slash even in private chats:

 ```swift
 router["start", slash: .required] = onStart